Crysta Baier

 Read More

-Topics: education industry, Educational influencers
+education industry,

 Just this past week, I asked a fourth-grade student to help another student get caught up on a research project.
 The two students came to my classroom and sat down at the computer.
 My helper Kristie sat down next to Robbie and I could instantly see a change.
 She morphed from student to teacher before my very eyes.
 As Kristie sat very patiently and kindly working with Robbie, I was amazed—and once again reminded of why I am a teacher.
 Moments like these, where you see a student using his or her skills, collaborating, and going above and beyond expectations, are the moments we teachers live for.
 And at this very moment, I was reminded again that I learn at least as much from my students as they learn from me.